CloudNative-OracleAPAC/CloudNative_IntelligentBot/README.md

 To find your Facebook ID (as opposed to your Login Name), login to your Facebook account and click on your Avatar | name in the page header - this will take you to your profile page.

-Your Facebook ID is indicated in the URL of the page ``https://www.facebook.com/{your facebook ID}``
+Your Facebook ID is indicated in the URL of the page ``https://www.facebook.com/[your facebook ID]``

 # Lab Exercise: #